 Often, hard conversations to have online are being held in an informal online environment.
 In fact, a Facebook study found that users join groups for emotional support, a sense of belonging, and a desire for a safe space.

 7. The Top 10 Facebook Groups Have 43 Million Members

-The ten biggest groups on Facebook now have 43 million members combined, and each of these popular communities is built around a large niche or passion.
+Ten of the biggest groups on Facebook now have over 45 million members combined, and each of these popular communities is built around a large niche or passion.